 Who doesn’t like a massage?
-If you’re struggling with a gift idea for any occasion, you can’t go wrong with a massage.
-This form of relaxation and treatment is loved by both men and women, and even little babies.
-Massage can reduce stress, relieve pain, heal injuries, and prevent and cure illnesses.
-For beauty; massage decreases lymphatic build-up which helps to prevent cellulite.
+Massage can reduce stress, relieve pain, heal injuries, prevent and cure illnesses.
+For beauty; massage decreases lymphatic build-up which helps prevent cellulite.
 Massage also increases blood flow which leads to improved skin tone and texture.

-There are many different types of massage oils in the market which are available at beauty supply shops, pharmacies, and health shops.
-I prefer natural oils that are free from additives and synthetic ingredients.
-Making your own oil is so easy and you can customise it to your needs as follows:
+There are many different types of massage oil in the market.
+They are available at beauty supply shops, pharmacies, and health shops.
+I prefer natural oils free from additives and synthetic ingredients.
+Making your own oil is so easy and you can customise it to your needs: